dalnefre/FPGA/tutorial/counter/README.md

 ### Parameterized Modules

-Module parameters makes modules easier re-usable.
+Module parameters makes modules easier to re-use.
 They allow a module to be parameterized differently each time it is instantiated.
 In our case,